javanala/My-Learning-Tracker/log.md

 Having knowledge in both computer science and design and having passion about web design, a few months back I have decided to dive deep into learning web development.
 During my search I came across some inspiring stories and found this interesting idea to record my learnings here.
 This is a way to organize, keep track and share my learnings.

 This 4 month I studied HTML and CSS in more detail and learnt some important parts of JavaScript.
-During this time, along with learning I did different projects which helped me to get more deep understanding of the applicatin of what I have learnt.
+During this time, along with learning I did different projects which helped me to get more deep understanding of the applicatins of what I have learnt.

 ### [Designing a front of web page using HTML and CSS](https://github.com/)